dependency-check/dependency-check-gradle/README.md

 The dependency-check gradle plugin allows projects to monitor dependent libraries for known, published vulnerabilities.

+## 11.0.0 Upgrade Notice
+- The dependency-check-gradle plugin now requires Java 11 or higher.
+- The dependency-check-gradle plugin will no longer be published to Maven Central; it will continue to be published to the Gradle plugin portal.

 ## 9.0.0 Upgrade Notice

 **Breaking Changes** are included in the 9.0.0 release.
 Please see the [9.0.0 Upgrade Notice](https://github.com/jeremylong/DependencyCheck#900-upgrade-notice)